meteor/meteor/site/README.md

 This is a setup to generate a static site from the markdown files location in `/content` using [Hexo](https://hexo.io/).

+### Notes on Content Authoring

-Note in order for Hexo to pick up the title of a page, each markdown file should provide a `title` field using [YAML front matter](http://jekyllrb.com/docs/frontmatter/).
+- In order for Hexo to pick up the title of a page, each markdown file should provide a `title` field using [YAML front matter](http://jekyllrb.com/docs/frontmatter/).
+We can optionally include more meta information for each article, e.g. `authors`, if needed.

+- Use **relative links** when linking to other pages in the guide.
+This is necessary because we are deploying multiple versions/branches of the site into nested folders.

-### Development
+### Theme Development

 ``` bash
 npm install -g hexo-cli